 Our deep experience in representing creditors, including banks and other financial institutions, private lenders, hedge funds, and insurance companies, make us the go-to firm for creditors’ rights work in New Jersey, New York, Delaware, and Pennsylvania.
-Chambers USA has ranked Wilentz among the leading bankruptcy practices in New Jersey, reporting that the firm has an “established name in New Jersey and the surrounding Mid-Atlantic region with a good reputation for bankruptcy matters."
+Chambers USA has described Wilentz as a firm with an “established name in New Jersey and the surrounding Mid-Atlantic region with a good reputation for bankruptcy matters."
 Our practice and lawyers have also been consistently ranked by Best Lawyers, Super Lawyers and other peer review ranking publications.

 Wilentz has a regional and a national reputation for our representation of secured creditors, unsecured creditors’ committees, receivers, trustees, property managers, landlords, equipment lessors, franchisors, governmental agencies, purchasers of distressed assets, and debtors.
 We represent a wide range of clients, from large, well-known financial institutions, to governmental agencies, to large corporations, to small corporate entities and individuals.

 We routinely handle matters involving a variety of collateral, including real estate, equipment, accounts receivable, and personal property.
 And we help secured creditors enforce notes, guarantees, and mortgages.
 We have significant courtroom experience in the litigation of complex commercial matters, enforcement and priority of liens, claims and security interests and other matters affecting the debtor-creditor relationship.